arduino/nicla-sense-me-fw/README.md

 #### Update procedure through ESLOV:
 - Follow [Control Nicla from a PC - command line tool](#control-nicla-from-a-pc---command-line-tool)
-- Execute the command `./bhy dfu -p YOUR_PORT -t TARGET -b BIN_FILE`
+- Execute the command `./bhy dfu -p YOUR_PORT -t TARGET -bin BIN_FILE`
     * Replace `YOUR_PORT` with the serial port used by the arduino board
     * Replace `TARGET` with `nicla` or `bhi`
     * Replace `BIN_FILE` with the path of the binary file to bu uploaded